 Acting as the executor of an estate involves dealing with all the legal, fiduciary and tax implications arising out of the person's death, as well as coping with the financial and emotional needs of beneficiaries.
 And if the deceased person is a loved one, the role becomes even more difficult because you will be dealing with your own grief and loss as well.

 To aid you in properly carrying out the duties of an executor, we have put together a list of the duties that are most often required from an executor.
 But be aware that this list is not exhaustive.
-Other tasks may be required, depending upon how complicated the deceased's estate is, where the property is located, and the marital and family status of the deceased (e.g., divorced, step-children, disabled dependents, etc).
+Other tasks may be required, depending upon (i) how complicated the deceased's estate is, (ii) where the property is located, and (iii) the marital and family status of the deceased (e.g., divorced, step-children, disabled dependents, etc).

-10 things you will be required to do as an executor
+10 things you will be required to do as an executor.

 2. Determine the location of all estate assets and property.
 Make a list of everything and ensure that all assets (real property, personal property and funds) are protected and sufficiently insured.
-If the deceased was a business owner and there is no one available to take over managing the daily operations, you will have to hire a qualified manager on an interim basis during the estate administration period.
+If the deceased was a business owner and there is no one available to take over managing the daily operations, you will have to hire a qualified manager on an interim basis to manage the business during the estate administration period.

 4. Advertise for creditors.
 This is essential if the deceased is the sole owner of a business.
 Place a notice in a local newspaper with the name of the deceased, date of death and your contact details, so that any creditors who have an interest in the estate assets have an opportunity to come forward and make a claim.
 If you fail to do this and a creditor turns up after all the money has been distributed, you will be responsible for paying the debt.

 5. Transfer all of the deceased's property into your name.
 As the executor of the estate, you are entrusted with the power and authority to dispose of the estate assets.
 You will need to deal with financial institutions, brokers, transfer agents, and land titles offices to transfer title deeds into your name first, before you can distribute the assets to the beneficiaries.
+This ONLY applies to property that is not jointly held with rights of survivorship.

 6. Arrange for payment of all of the estate's legally enforceable debts, including funeral and probate costs.
 All of the debts must be paid out or the funds allocated to pay such debts, before any distributions are made to beneficiaries.